ValerioS05/nestbite/project_structure.md

 #### The Review model
 - The Review model allows the User to reate their experience with a restaurant based on a specific booking(reviews are accessible only through bookings).
 The review is linked with a restaurant,a booking and the User.
+- Location: nestbite/booking/models.py
 - Review relationships:
     - ForeignKey to booking (set to Null if the booking is no longer available).
     - ForeignKey to restaurant.
     - ForeignKey to user.
+- Methods used:
+    - __str_ _():
+        - Represents the review showing its details.
+- To mention is that this model is not registered to the admin panel, is not essential to the admin to view directly from it.
+Also it could result redundant.
+    - An email is actually set up, receiving reviews and it is accessible from there.

+## Views
+### Restaurant views.py
+- This view is basically divided in three main section:
+    - The displaying/rendering of the index page that serves as the home page.
+        - Parameters:
+        - request - represents the incoming request from the User.
+    - The RestaurantList
+        - A view for displaying a list of restaurants with filtering and pagination added to it.
+        - Attributes:
+            - template_name - Specify the name of the template used to render the list.
+            - context_object_name - Used to contain the name used in the template in this case (restaurants) containing the list of restaurant objects.
+            - paginated_by - Define the number of restaurants displayed per page in this case (3).
+        - Methods used:
+            - get_queryset(self):
+                - it calls the restaurant_filter function to define filtering based on the user input in this case capacity and working hours.
+            - restaurant_filter(request):
+                - This function handles the logic behind the filtering.
+Takes as parameter (request) obtaining the parameters for the queryset from the url.
+                - It initially gets the restaurant objects , followed by capacity and the opening time.
+The Time filtering was a bit challenging due to the fact that in the url the representation of the time is a string.
+Using the strptime() method the system parse the string into a datetime object.
+If no hours is present then the value is set to none.
+    - The restaurant_detail
+        - This view renders the details of the specified restaurant using the restaurant_detail.html template.
+        - Takes as parameter (request, pk).
+            - pk to retrieve the restaurant. (raises a 404 if restaurant is not found.)

+### Booking views.py
+- The Booking view file is quite larger than the previous showcase.
+    - Divided between logic/utility and view functionality.
+        -  View functions:
+            - create_booking(request,restaurant_id)
+            Handles the creation of a new booking for the specified restaurant, it renders the booking form and redirection to the booking list when the form is succesfully submitted.
+If the form is not succesfully submitted the function rises errors rendered in the form itself.
+            - update_booking(request,booking_id)
+            Retrieving the existing booking specified , checks authorization and processes the form updating the details(if valid).
+            - booking_list(request)
+            Display the list of bookings for the current user rendering the booking_list.html template.
+            - booking_detail(request, booking_id)
+            Display the deatails of the specified booking and handles the reviews, checking user authorization and allowing them to submit the review if they didn't already.
+            - cancel_booking(request,booking_id)
+            The purpose of this function is deleting the specified booking (if user is authorized).
+            - delete_finished_booking(booking_id)
+            Delets bookings after is done.
+It is automatic so the system is not redundant and overpopulated with non pertinent bookings.
+            The bookings are deleted after 2 hours after the end_time.
+        - Logic/Utility Functions
+            - check_timings(booking,restaurant,form)
+            The purpose of this function is to validate the booking timings. (beeing within working hours and min/max stay of the customer.)
+            How it works: It compares the booking to the restaurant ensuring that the booking is starting 1 hour before closing time(for obvious reasons).
+            It also validates that the duration of the booking is between 1 and 3 hours.
+This decision was made because:
+                - 1 - The booking needs a minimum time even if hypotetically the Customer leaves that remaining time is "paid" for.
+                - 2 - The 3 Hours booking is a way to don't give the user the chance to book all the restaurant for the all day "paying" the same amount.
+                    Giving the case a User can do multiple bookings.
+Not much logic to it , it's just showcasing timeslots.
+            - overlapping_bookings(booking,form,current_booking)
+                - One of the most important function, this helps to keep check on overlapping bookings for the selected tables and specified timings.
+                A good thing that this function does is giving the chance to the user to explore different options if a overlap is found.
+                The logic here is to filter the booking objects to fint overlaps between the start time or end time of the current booking.
+            - handle_booking_form(request,form,restaurant,booking)
+                - As the function name, this handles the form submition for creating or updating.
+                If the form is valid, it either updates or creates a new booking based on the booking parameter, calling the check_timings and overlap functions for validation.
+If the overall is good, it saves the booking to the database.
+### Myprofile views.py
+- Very smaller view file.
+It is in a separate app (myprofile) meant to User interaction not directly affecting the system reservation logic.
+    - profile_view(request)
+        The purpose of this view is to display the profile page (profile.html) with the actual user details.
+    - profile_edit(request)
+        As per name the view allows the logged user to edit the profile details (name, email) if the form is valid(if the form is not valid it renders the error messages).
+    - contact_us(request)
+        - Allows the user logged in to send a message to the nestbite email, quite simple.
+The form extracts the user details that will be sent with the mail(send_mail function).
+## Forms
+### Booking forms.py
+- Here we have forms related to the booking app.
+    - BookingForm:
+        - The purpose of this form is to allow the user to create booking for tables in a specified restaurant.
+As the name says the form is based on the booking model and its fields.
+        - There are some features in this form:
+            - The multiple choice field a list of tables selectable with checkboxes.
+            The __init_ _ method was initialized to get the tables for the selected restaurants by queryset.
+            This method does important actions like identify the restaurant id filtering the tables.
+            Create the list of tables displaying some pertinent details.
+            - Meta:
+            Specifing the booking as model for this form I included fields like , customer name , date, timings and a optional message.
+            - Widgets were used to customize the form, date picker for booking_date and time picker for both the start and end time.
+            Some validation was added over the timings for closing and opening hours of the specified restaurant.
+    - ReviewForm:
+        - Allows the user to leave a review, this form provides a rating from 1 to 5 and an optional message.
+        - Meta: Specifing the Review model, I included rating and message.
+        - In here widgets were used as well, RadioSelect for radio buttons displayed with stars and the actual "value" of the button.
+Also a textarea was user for the message.
+### Myprofile forms.py
+- In this file we have 2 forms as well.
+These two forms handles user interaction like profile update and contact form.
+    - ProfileForm:
+        - The profileForm gives the user the chance to update thier profile informations based on the built-in User model, that's the reason why the User is able to modify the username, first and last name plus the email.
+This form is a very basic form to edit basic informations trying to don't expose sensitive datas.
+    - ContactForm:
+        - This is a simple form to submit a message intended for customer experience (customer service and  feedbacks).
+        - **Important** to say is that the form is not linked to the database bacause it stores input temporarily.
+        - The message is in a form of a Textare widget giving the user multiple lines where to right(complaints!!!) to nestbite administration.
+        - The form is processed and emailed to the site email very straightforward.